 - I didn’t know that a “big advance” for most writers falls in the ballpark of $5,000 — $30,000.
 Very few writers receive anything more.
 And even less writers land book deals, period.

 - I didn’t know that there were plenty of other ways to make money (in fact, even better money) as a writer than publishing books.
 I didn’t even know the term “sales copywriter” existed for several years after graduating college.

 - I didn’t know that consumers don’t buy “books” — they buy authors they admire and “follow,” and titles that speak to a question they have.

 - I didn’t know that ghostwriting was even a viable industry for a writer (or how lucrative, the industry was).

-This is why Step 1 of turning your side hustle into a full-time career is to rid yourself of these myths and make sure the future you’re imagining for yourself has merit.
+Which is why Step 1 of turning your side hustle into a full-time career is to rid yourself of these myths, and make sure the future you’re imagining for yourself has merit.